orkes-io/orkes-conductor-client/README.md

 }
 ```

-Now, register this workflow with the server:
+Workflows must be registered to the Conductor server.
+Use the API to register the greetings workflow from the JSON file above:

 ```shell
 curl -X POST -H "Content-Type:application/json" \
 http://localhost:8080/api/metadata/workflow -d @workflow.json
 ```

+[!note]
+> [!note]
+> To use the Conductor API, the Conductor server must be up and running (see [Running over Conductor standalone (installed locally)](#running-over-conductor-standalone-installed-locally))

 ### Step 2: Write Worker

 Create `workers/ConductorWorkers.java` with a simple worker and workflow function.

 > [!note]
-> A single workflow application can have workers written in different languages.
+> A single workflow can have task workers written in different languages and deployed anywhere, making your workflow polyglot and distributed!

 ```java
 package io.orkes.samples.quickstart.workers;